 A pour-over will is a special type of last will and testament used in conjunction with a trust-based estate plan.
-It can save the day when the grantor of a trust -- the person who created it -- neglects to transfer all his property into the trust over the years and has no other will to determine which beneficiaries should receive that omitted property.
+It can save the day when the grantor of a trust—the person who created it—neglects to transfer all their property into the trust over the years and has no other will to determine which beneficiaries should receive that omitted property.

 How a Pour-Over Will Works

-One of the beauties of living trusts is that they avoid probate of the property with which they've been funded.
-Unfortunately, any of your property that isn't funded into your trust before you die will require probate, even if it's directed to your trust via a pour-over will.
+One of the beauties of having a living trust is that they avoid probate of the property with which they've been funded.
+Unfortunately, any of your property that isn't funded into your trust before you die will require probate.

-Your property will pass to your heirs according to state law if you neglect to fund it into your trust, don't create a pour-over will and don't have any other will in place directing where those assets should go.
+Your property will pass to your heirs according to state law if you neglect to fund it into your trust, don't create a pour-over will, or don't have any other will in place directing where those assets should go.
 These are called laws of "intestate succession," and they can vary somewhat by state.

-Each state has a list of kin so closely related to a decedent that they inherit from him by law for lack of any other estate plan.
-The list invariably includes surviving spouses, your parents, and your descendants -- children, grandchildren or great-grandchildren.
+Each state has a list of kin so closely related to a decedent that they inherit from them by law for lack of any other estate plan.
+The list invariably includes surviving spouses, your parents, and your descendants—children, grandchildren, or great-grandchildren.
 Siblings and more distant relatives are often left out in the cold.

-This means that if you forget to fund your new vacation home into your trust, and you don't have a pour-over will or any other type of will that directs the property to someone specific, that home might go to the son you've been estranged from for years if you're not married, simply because of your blood tie to him.
+This state-by-state guideline means if you don't have a pour-over will—or other documents that direct property to a specific beneficiary, your wishes may not be followed.
+Say you forget to fund your new vacation home into your trust.
+Then that home might go to the son you've been estranged from for years—if you're not married—simply because of your blood tie to him.